Groestlcoin/bitcoinsays/README.md

 We spit the location pathname and take the 1st string as the transaction ID, and if here is one, the 2nd string as the output to highlight.

-We use the transaction ID to fetch the transaction outputs using the [SoChain API](https://chain.so/api).
+We use the transaction ID to fetch the transaction using the [SoChain API](https://chain.so/api).

-Once we have that, we get the addresses and their hex equivalents from the outputs.
+Once we have that, we get the output scripts.
 We then convert the hex to ascii to see if there is a message hidden there.

 If no output index was specified, we show them all, if there is one specified we highlight the decoded strings from that output.